-Balancing-wise, I’d say the heroes of Apex Legends play well off of each others abilities, and the only one who could even be remotely considered OP is Gibraltar.
+Balancing-wise, I’d say the heroes of Apex Legends are equal, and the only one who could even be remotely considered OP is Gibraltar.
 Aside from having two different shield abilities– one that’s temporary but invincible, and a breakable one that you gain from simply aiming down sights– His ultimate is a straight-up mortar strike bombardment on one small part of the map, which can practically win matches in the final circles.
 No other soldier has this kind of benefit with their ultimate, with the character Caustic possibly having an equal advantage with his wide-reaching Gas Grenade.
 It’s tough to gauge.

 Combat is Titanfall without wings.
 You can’t wall-run, you can’t double-jump, you can’t manipulate the towering environments to your advantage– Y’know, all the things that gave Titanfall that life and brevity the FPS industry so desperately needed?
 The best you can do is slide down hills at extravagant speeds, which is only advantageous in rare occasions.
 Zip-lining also plays a heavy part, although it suffers from the same problems mentioned above.